A Survey on Adversarial Contention Resolution: The Static Case

-{\bf Discussion.} For the static case, many randomized algorithms have been proposed, with STB providing one of the strongest with-high-probability results: asymptotically-optimal makespan with no-CD, no knowledge of $n$, and only $O(\log n)$ channel-access attempts.
+For static contention resolution, many randomized algorithms have been proposed, with STB providing one of the strongest results: asymptotically-optimal $O(n)$ makespan with no-CD, no knowledge of $n$, and only $O(\log n)$ channel-access attempts.
+In contrast, purely deterministic approaches cannot achieve linear makespan, and these results rely on additional assumptions regarding channel feedback, knowledge of $n$, or a unique labeling of \things.

-In contrast, purely deterministic approaches cannot achieve the asymptotically-optimal makespan without some additional assumptions regarding CD, knowledge of $n$, or a unique labeling of \things.
-We see a similar discrepancy when we consider adversarial dynamic arrivals, which we explore next.
+In the context of network traffic, we highlight the underlying assumption that each transmission of a packet is accommodated by a single slot.
+Unsurprisingly, \beb also has sub-optimal makespan for the more general case with heterogeneous packet sizes, where a packet of size $s$ must have sole access to the channel for $s$ consecutive slots in order to succeed~\cite{bender:heterogeneous}.
+Along similar lines, in the wireless domain, it has been argued that packet size should be incorporated into the definition of makespan, since in WiFi networks collisions may consume time proportional to packet size~\cite{anderton:is,anderton:windowed}.

-Finally, in the context of network traffic, we highlight the underlying assumption that each transmission of a packet is accommodated by a single slot.
-Unsurprisingly, \beb also has sub-optimal makespan for the more general case with heterogeneous packet sizes, where a packet of size $k$ must have sole access to the channel for $k$ consecutive slots in order to succeed~\cite{bender:heterogeneous}.
-Along similar lines, in the wireless domain, it has been argued that packet size should be incorporated into the definition of makespan, since collisions tend to consume time proportional to packet size~\cite{anderton:is,anderton:windowed}.
+{\revfontg For static wakeup, under each of CD or no-CD, asymptotically matching upper and lower bounds are known.
+It is interesting to compare these results to those of static contention resolution.
+In particular, while the makespan for contention resolution is higher, the optimal average per-packet time to success is $\Theta(1)$, which is lower than even the CD case for wakeup.}